mintlayer/mojito-browser-extension/README.md

 The build is minified and the filenames include the hashes.

+### `npm run e2e`

+it will run cypress to run the e2e test against serve after run it generate videos and screenshots result of the e2e test runned

+note: it will need to be running the app at http://localhost:8000 to apply the e2e test against it

+> npm run serve

+#### dev in e2e

+have this command to launch cypress tool

+> npm run dev:e2e

 ## After Build

 The build process generates a `ext.zip` and a `extFF.zip` files in the project's root directory.
 The first one should be used for Chromium based browsers, while the last is meant just for Firefox.